 Beginning in 1969, a close collaborative effort was established between the research laboratories of Drs.
 Pierce, Charles Kuhn III of the Department of Pathology, and Dr. Robert M. Senior, Chief of the Pulmonary Division at the Jewish Hospital.
 The earliest research was directed toward an improved understanding of the relationship between the classic deficiency of alpha1-antitrypsin and the occurrence of panacinar pulmonary emphysema.

-Outside funding was required for development of the Division.
+Outside funding was required for development of the division.
 The American Lung Association of Missouri provided funds for many years.
-The Division competed successfully for a newly established Program Project Grant from the National Heart, Lung, and Blood Institute in 1973.
-The grant supports key research projects in the Division.
-The 5 year grant recently has been renewed for the 7th time, this will keep it in force for 40 consecutive years.
-Dr. Robert Senior has been the Principal Investigator for the past 25 years.
-In 1977, the Division was awarded a Training Grant from the NHLBI to provide trainee salary support.
-Currently under direction of Dr. Michael J. Holtzman, this grant has provided support for more than 30 years.
-The Division is profoundly grateful and deeply appreciative for the unwavering support and dedication of its greatest benefactors, Mrs. Edith Wolfe and Dr. I.J.
+The division competed successfully for a newly established Program Project Grant from the National Heart, Lung, and Blood Institute in 1973.
+The grant supports key research projects in the division.
+In 1977, the division was awarded a Training Grant from the NHLBI to provide trainee salary support.
+Currently under direction of Dr. Michael J. Holtzman, this grant has provided support for more than 40 years.
+The division is profoundly grateful and deeply appreciative for the unwavering support and dedication of its greatest benefactors, Mrs. Edith Wolfe and Dr. I.J.
 Flance.

-Dr. John A. McDonald joined the Division’s group at the Jewish Hospital in 1979.
-A biochemist with interests in lung development and fibronectin, he was highly productive in research, and is an excellent physician.
-He was appointed Director of the Division in 1985 and under his tenure, the Division expanded rapidly.
-Following McDonald’s departure in 1991, Dr. Michael J. Holtzman was appointed Chief of the Division and the rate of faculty expansion increased further.
+Dr. John A. McDonald joined the division’s group at the Jewish Hospital in 1979.
+A biochemist with interests in lung development and fibronectin, he was highly productive in research.
+He was appointed director of the division in 1985 and under his tenure, the division expanded rapidly.
+Following McDonald’s departure in 1991, Dr. Michael J. Holtzman was appointed chief of the division and the rate of faculty expansion increased further.

-In the area of medical research, the Division has enjoyed continued growth and development of several cutting-edge programs.
-There is special emphasis on translational research that draws on the strong basic science at the School and the more recent development of human subject cores and registries to allow for extension of this science to patients with respiratory disease.
-The Division is now home to three NIH center grants, including an established PPG in lung injury and repair, a new SCCOR program in COPD, and a new AADCRC program in asthma.
-Divisional funding from extramural sources has grown to approximately $16 million dollars per year and is expected to increase further next year.
+In the area of medical research, the division has enjoyed continued growth and development of several cutting-edge programs.
+There is special emphasis on translational research that draws on the strong basic science at the School of Medicine and the more recent development of human subject cores and registries to allow for extension of this science to patients with respiratory disease.
+The division is now home to three NIH center grants, including an established PPG in lung injury and repair, a new SCCOR program in COPD, and a new AADCRC program in asthma.

-The Division’s teaching activities have also expanded.
+The division’s teaching activities have also expanded.
 These activities now include not only physician-scientists, but also incorporate an increasing presence in the DBBS and its graduate student program.
-The Division’s recently renewed NIH training grant in principles of pulmonary research now includes 7 positions for postgraduate trainees and 5 positions for graduate students.
+The division’s recently renewed NIH training grant in principles of pulmonary research now includes seven positions for postgraduate trainees and five positions for graduate students.
 Divisional training grant faculty now often hold joint appointments in the basic science departments and can use this resource to enhance the educational experience and opportunity for trainees.